MinaFoundation/minimina/README.md

 MiniMina is written in Rust and requires the Rust compiler and its package manager, Cargo.
 If you don't have Rust installed, you can install it from the official website: https://www.rust-lang.org/tools/install.

-MiniMina will use `docker` and `docker-compose` and requires it to be installed on user's machine.
+MiniMina will use `docker` and requires it to be installed on user's machine.
 See: https://docs.docker.com/engine/install/.

 ### Building